RealTimeLogic/LSP-Examples/Lua-Debug/README.md

 has been modified.

 #### Restart a debug session as follows:

+The following instructions apply to using the debugger as a TCP client.
+You may also use the instructions when the debugger operates as a TCP server, but see the Gotchas section below for issues you may run into.

 1. Click the restart button in VS
 2. The Mako Server's internal state restarts